Disabled Students’ Rights and Responsibilities

 - Under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990, Orange Coast College will take all necessary steps to ensure that no student with a verified disability is denied the benefits of, excluded from participation in, or otherwise subjected to discrimination in an education program because of the absence of auxiliary aids or academic accommodations.

-- Participation by students with disabilities in Orange Coast College’s Disabled Students Programs and Services (DSPS) shall be entirely voluntary.
+- Participation by students with disabilities in Orange Coast College’s Accessibility Resource Center (ARC) shall be entirely voluntary.

-- A student with a verified disability may be entitled to auxiliary aids or academic accommodations.
-The decision for authorization of such accommodations is the responsibility of the DSPS counselor after a review of documentation verifying the disability and any resulting educational barriers.
+- A student with a verified disability may be approved for use of auxiliary aids and/or academic accommodations.
+The decision for authorization of such accommodations is the responsibility of the ARC counselor after a review of documentation verifying the disability and any resulting educational barriers.

 - Each student has the right to privacy of his/her confidential information.
-No information held by the Orange Coast College DSPS will be released without written permission of the student.
+No information held by the Orange Coast College ARC will be released without written permission of the student.

-Students may have services terminated from the DSPS for any of the following reasons:
+Qualified students are provided with opportunities and support to utilize services through ARC, but may have services terminated from the ARC for any of the following reasons:

 - Failure to provide information from an appropriate professional to verify the students’ disability.